cncf/devstats.archive/README.md

 3) GitHub archives
 - All GitHub events are packed into multi-json gzipped files each hour and made available from [Github Archive](https://www.githubarchive.org/).
 To use this data, you need to extract all hours (since the Kubernetes project started) and filter out all data except for events from the 3 kubernetes organizations ([kubernetes](https://github.com/kubernetes), [kubernetes-incubator](https://github.com/kubernetes-incubator), and [kubernetes-client](https://github.com/kubernetes-client).
-- This is a lot of data to process, but you have all possible GitHub events in the past, processing 2 years of this data takes 2 hours, but this must only be done once and then the processed results are available for other's use.
+- This is a lot of data to process, but you have all possible GitHub events in the past, processing more than 3 years of this data takes about 2-2,5 hours, but this must only be done once and then the processed results are available for other's use.
 - You have a lot of data in a single file, that can be processed/filtered in memory.
 - You are getting all possible events, and all of them include the current state of PRs, issues, repos at given point in time.
 - Processing of GitHub archives is free, so local development is easy.
+- GitHub archives format changed in 2015-01-01, so it is using older format (pre-2015) before that date, and newer after.
+For details please see [USAGE.md](https://github.com/cncf/gha2db/blob/master/USAGE.md), specially `GHA2DB_OLDFMT` environment variable.
 - I have 1.2M events in my Psql database, and each event contains quite complex structure, I would estimate about 3-6 GitHub API calls are needed to get that data.
 It means about 7M API calls.
 - 7.2M / 5K (API limit per hour) gives 1440 hours which is 2 months.
 And we're on GitHub API limit all the time.
 Processing ALL GitHub events takes about 2 hours without ANY limit.
 - You can optionally save downloaded JSONs to avoid network traffic in next calls (also usable for local development mode).
-- There is already implemented proof of concept (POC), please see usage here [USAGE](https://github.com/cncf/gha2db/blob/master/USAGE.md)
+- There is an already implemented version in Go, please see usage here [USAGE](https://github.com/cncf/gha2db/blob/master/USAGE.md)
-- POC is implemented in Go.
-- It implements 5 example metrics: Reviewers, SIG mentions, PRs merged per repo, PRs merged in all repos, Time to merge, please see [Dashboards](https://cncftest.io/?orgId=1)
+- Dashboards can be displayed here [link](https://cncftest.io/?orgId=1)

 # Proposed architecture